BenMakesGames/PlayPlayMini/README.md

 Opinionated frameworks are great when:
 * You, or others on your team, aren't aware of best-practices and design patterns, such as dependency injection.
 The framework is already using these things, and tries its best to make using them easy and automatic!
 * You're writing something quick, and don't want to waste time implementing basic features like a state engine, font sheets, zoom levels for chunky pixels, etc.
 * You've never written something with the underlying technologies before (in this case, `MonoGame`).
-A good opinionated framework makes it easy to use the best features of its underlying technology, and hides the bad features so you don't use them accidentally.
+A good opinionated framework makes it easy to use the best features of its underlying technology.

 Is `PlayPlayMini` a *good* opinionated framework?
 I can only say that I've tried my best to make it one!